cloudflare/cloudflare-docs/content/fundamentals/radar/glossary.md

 ## Network-level DDoS attacks

 Attacks mitigated by our Level 3 and 4 [Denial of Service Attack prevention systems](https://www.cloudflare.com/learning/ddos/what-is-a-ddos-attack/).
-Cloudflare show the most used attack vectors as well as the change in attack volume over the selected time range.
+Cloudflare shows the most used attack vectors and the change in attack volume over the selected time range.

 ## Traffic type filter

-* **Human only traffic**: Traffic that Cloudflare's algorithms determine as being Human due to its activity.
+* **Human only traffic**: Traffic that Cloudflare's algorithms determine as being human due to its activity.

 * **Automated only traffic**: Traffic that Cloudflare's algorithms determine as being from bots and automated script due to its activity.